roytang/blog/content/post/2009/07/we-all-fall-short.md

 Despite the setback, I felt a fresh new perspective, as I was humbly reminded that despite the bad draws, despite the bad pairings, it still ultimately comes down to how well you play, and that's a factor that's well within my control (or any other Magic player's!)

-I quote from Zac Hill/Pchapin: _&#8220;Tight technical play decides more games of Magic than all other factors combined.&#8221;_
+I quote from Zac Hill/Pchapin: _"Tight technical play decides more games of Magic than all other factors combined.&#8221;_

 We all fall short, but that shouldn't stop us from striving for the perfect technical play.